20 festive ideas for Christmas and holiday party invitation wording

 Guests welcome

-For a lunch office party, try:
+For an office lunch holiday party, try:

 Trade productivity apps for delicious holiday apps